2009 NCAA National Collegiate women's ice hockey tournament

 The 2009 NCAA National Collegiate Women's Ice Hockey Tournament involved eight schools playing in single-elimination play to determine the national champion of women's NCAA Division I college ice hockey.
 It began on March 14, 2009, and ended with the championship game on March 22.
 The quarterfinals were played at the home sites of the seeded teams and the Frozen Four was played in Boston.
+The Wisconsin Badgers defeated the Mercyhurst Lakers 5–0 to win their third national championship, of which occurred in the past four seasons.
+Jessie Vetter was named Most Outstanding Player for the second time in her career to become the first player to win the award multiple times.

 Qualifying teams

 The winners of the ECAC, WCHA, and Hockey East tournaments all received automatic berths to the NCAA tournament.
 The other five teams were selected at-large.
 The top four teams were then seeded and received home ice for the quarterfinals.